 9. A Moveable Feast by Ernest Hemingway

-He uses his memoir to describe the essence of Paris fully; this is simultaneous as he documents his literary tour.
+He uses his memoir to describe Paris’s essence fully; this is simultaneous as he documents his literary tour.
 He vividly brings Paris daily activities, slums, salons, cafes, and portraits in his book.
 With the descriptions, it is sure that you will be prompted to visit the place.

 There are many places that we can visit apart from the obvious ones that we are used to.
 It’s also clear that travel writers have so much in terms of travel options for you.
 The above books will help you choose your next travel destination.